aaron112/aaron112.github.io/index.md

 My belief
 ---
 I’m truly passionate about Software Development -- Android and/or network programming in particular but I always enjoy learning new technologies, as long as they are open source, and I tend to them pick up pretty quickly.
 I believe that programming is an art.
 By writing clean and self-explanatory code, we could greatly reduce the number of bugs in our software, as well as making it easily understood by anyone.
 (I always have an urge to refactor/rewrite spaghetti codes, given that deadlines can be met)

-<a id="what-i-am-looking-for"></a>
-What I am looking for
----
-I am looking for a full-time Software Engineer position where I can make significant contributions, or even better, that my work will actually be used by someone out there.
-Creating something useful makes me feel fulfilled.
-On the other hand, I am down to working for a company that understands developers may not be the most productive when restricted to a 9-5 work day.
-All in all, I want to be in a team working towards a clear goal, that solves a real world problem.